-1. INCLUSIVE DEVELOPMENT, SHARED PROSPERITY AND DECENT WORK
+4.1 INCLUSIVE DEVELOPMENT, SHARED PROSPERITY AND DECENT WORK

-This section focuses on providing progress made against the critical areas of concern in line with the Guidance note: (i) Critical Area of Concern A on Women and Poverty; (ii) Critical Area of Concern F on Women and the Economy; (iii) Critical Area of Concern I on Human Rights of Women; and (iv) Critical Area of Concern L on the Girl Child.
-It provides information on actions taken over the past five years to: (i) advance gender equality in the world of work (including informal and non-standard employment as well as entrepreneurship), (ii) recognize, reduce and/or redistribute unpaid care and domestic work, promote work-life and family balance and strengthen the rights of paid care workers;

-(I) ADVANCE GENDER EQUALITY IN THE WORLD OF WORK (INCLUDING INFORMAL AND NON-STANDARD EMPLOYMENT AS WELL AS ENTREPRENEURSHIP)
+- 4.1.1 This section focuses on providing progress made against the critical areas of concern in line with the Guidance note: (i) Critical Area of Concern A on Women and Poverty; (ii) Critical Area of Concern F on Women and the Economy; (iii) Critical Area of Concern I on Human Rights of Women; and (iv) Critical Area of Concern L on the Girl Child. - 4.1.2 It provides information on actions taken over the past five years to: (i) advance gender equality in the world of work (including informal and non-standard employment as well as entrepreneurship), (ii) recognize, reduce and/or redistribute unpaid care and domestic work, promote work-life and family balance and strengthen the rights of paid care workers; (iii) reduce the gender digital divide; and (iv) implement macroeconomic policies in support of a more gender-equal economy - (I) ADVANCE GENDER EQUALITY IN THE WORLD OF WORK (INCLUDING INFORMAL AND NON-STANDARD EMPLOYMENT AS WELL AS ENTREPRENEURSHIP) - 4.1.3 South Africa's macroeconomic policy framework is aimed at transforming the entire country in an inclusive manner.
+Recurring priorities of these major policies include stabilisation of the macroeconomic environment through sound fiscal, monetary and regulatory instruments; sustained economic growth; employment creation and inclusive labour market; increase fixed investment; Infrastructure supporting economic performance and development in general; black economic empowerment to achieve inclusion; increased

-South Africa's macroeconomic policy framework is aimed at transforming the entire country in an inclusive manner.
-Recurring priorities of these major policies include stabilisation of the macroeconomic environment through sound fiscal, monetary and regulatory instruments; sustained economic growth; employment creation and inclusive labour market; increase fixed investment; Infrastructure supporting economic performance and development in general; black economic empowerment to achieve inclusion; increased SMME contribution to economy and employment; growth of manufacturing and other priority sectors; increased and diversified export basket; R&D and technological innovation supporting economy and improved living standards.
+SMME contribution to economy and employment; growth of manufacturing and other priority sectors; increased and diversified export basket; R&D and technological innovation supporting economy and improved living standards.